JoseRoca/AfxNova/docs/Databases/CSQLite Class.md

 Returns the declared data type of a query result.

 ```
-FUNCTION ColumnDeclaredType (BYVAL nCol AS LONG) AS CWSTR
+FUNCTION ColumnDeclaredType (BYVAL nCol AS LONG) AS DWSTRING
-FUNCTION ColumnDeclaredType (BYREF wszColName AS WSTRING) AS CWSTR
+FUNCTION ColumnDeclaredType (BYREF wszColName AS WSTRING) AS DWSTRING
 ```

 | Parameter  | Description |